GillianTrethewey/100-days-of-code/log.md

 ### R1D2 Round 1 Day 2: Wednesday, January 8, 2020

 **Today's Progress**: Up to 68% of HTML on FreeCodeCamp plus revisited the HTML course on Skillcrush.
+Made notes on Skillcrush HTML Cheatsheet to page four; reinforced Block vs Inline elements, plus HTML5 structural tags and rules.

 **Thoughts** Glad to see FCC has updated some of the assistive technologies best practices as well.
 Making physical notes helps me to have a log to which to refer back.